PaperpixelStudio/Corder/README.md

 REcorder
 ========

-Use processing to generate ready-to-laser-cut objects using physical data (voice spectrum,...)
+Use processing to generate ready-to-laser-cut objects using physical data.

+Currently, a voice spectrum generates an earring.

 **Note:** while this project uses processing as a graphics library, this is a java (and not a pde) project.
 This allows developers to code processing sketches in their favorite IDE, wich is likely to be a lot better than the processing one.